There are three criteria for judging a digital church rgan: Musicality, Reliability and Value.

 Most digital organs, whether based on PC’s or dedicated tone-generation technology, use sampling in which pipe sounds are recorded and stored in the organ’s memory for playback.
 The most accurate tonal results require that pure pipe sounds be recorded with the microphone placed close to the pipe so that extraneous noises and the acoustics of the building do not corrupt the recorded sound.
 This “dry” sampling technique is more complicated than placing the microphones farther out in the room.

-PC-based organs, referred to as “Virtual Organs”, place the microphone out in the church when pipes are recorded.
+PC-based organs, referred to as “Virtual Organs”, most often place the microphone out in the church when pipes are recorded.
 This process is referred to as “wet” sampling since the acoustics (reverberation) of the building, are also recorded.
 In addition, extraneous noises including undesirable clicks and clacks from the pipe organ are recorded.
 When wet samples are played in a room with its own acoustics, the recorded and real acoustics “collide” producing unnatural results.
 Also, the recorded extraneous noises become distortions in the sampled sound.
 Playing a Virtual Organs is more akin to playing a recording of an organ, rather than a real-time musical instrument.
-[See “Wet” Samples Versus Pure Pipe Samples.]

 Reliability & Longevity Differences

 Pipe organs typically last for decades.
 A digital church organ can only meet this goal by being designed and built with quality.
-Just as important, the builder must use components that can be supported long into the future and the builder must have the financial stability and capability enabling long-term support.
-Virtual Organs are lacking in this area, typically being produced by small companies with little capital.
+Just as important, the builder must use components that can be supported long in the future and the builder must have the financial stability and capability enabling long-term support.
+Virtual Organs are lacking in these areas, typically being produced by small companies with little capital.

 Finally, the lifespan of a PC is about five years.
 This coupled with the reality that Windows and Apple operating systems are constantly changing makes longevity for PC-based organs problematic.